-The cross-platform app market is expected to hit $7.5 million by 2018, and the amount of cross platform development tools is on the rise.
-So which are the best platforms, resources and tools to code for iOS, Android, Windows and more at the same time?
+The cross-platform app market reached $7.5 billion in 2018, and the amount of cross platform mobile development tools is on the rise.
+So which are the best platforms, resources and tools to code for iOS, Android, Windows and more all at the same time?

 - Major Cross-Platform Development Tools